adamaltmejd/swecov.se/README.md

 - `paper_url` is the url to the published paper or preprint (optional)
 - `journal` is the journal where the paper was published (optional)
 - `authors` is a list of all authors, in the order they appear on the paper, note syntax (required)

+Also note the `<!--moore-->` tag.
+This indicates where the summary ends and the full article continues.
+Only text above the tag will be visible in the research list.

 ## Testing
 During local development, make sure you have the depencies installed locally and remove the comments before the "replace" directives in `go.mod`.
 This will link the local modules for development.